kamya-creator/github-final-project/README.md

 <pre>
-A calculator that calculates simple interest given principal, annual rate of interest and time period in years.
+<b>A calculator that calculates simple interest given principal, annual rate</b> of interest and time period in years.

 Input:
    p, principal amount